aftialabs/morf-customer-samples/README.md

 A repository containing sample MORF forms used for demonstration purposes.
 Generic industry specific samples can be found under the `/demos` folder along with presentation instructions.

+This preview page injects its own `siteKey` meaning that new form definitions may leave their `siteKey` blank.

 ## Add a sample

 1. To add a new sample, start by heading over to http://editor.getmorf.io/ to create a new Morf form